RayLThomas/personal-site/src/blog/blogPosts/2024-05-06-git-cheat-sheet.md

 # Collaborating:

-18. Fetch Changes: Regularly fetch changes from the remote repository to keep your local copy up to date and minimize merge conflicts.
+18. Fetch Changes: Regularly fetch changes from the remote repository to keep your local copy up to date and minimize merge conflicts.\
-19. 1.
     Usage: git fetch origin
-20. Reviewing Logs: Regularly review logs to keep track of changes made by team members and understand project history.
+19. Reviewing Logs: Regularly review logs to keep track of changes made by team members and understand project history.\
-21. 1.
     Usage: git log --oneline --graph

 How to ensure that your Dev branch is up to date with the main branch:

-20. Switch to the dev branch:
+20. Switch to the dev branch:\
-21. 1. git checkout dev
+    git checkout dev
-22. Fetch the latest changes from your remote repository:
+21. Fetch the latest changes from your remote repository:\
-23. 1. git fetch origin
+    git fetch origin
-24. Merge changes from main into dev:
+22. Merge changes from main into dev:\
-25. 1. git merge origin/main\
+    git merge origin/main\
     This command merges the latest changes from main (assuming main is up to date) into your dev branch..
-26. Push the updated dev branch back to the remote to ensure that others working on the project are also up to date:
+23. Push the updated dev branch back to the remote to ensure that others working on the project are also up to date:\
-27. 1. git push origin dev
+    git push origin dev

 <!--EndFragment-->